demisto/content/Packs/Tanium/Integrations/Tanium_v2/README.md

 Integration with Tanium REST API.
 Available from Tanium version 7.3.0.
 You can manage questions, actions, saved
     questions, packages and sensor information.

+The integration was not effected by the latest released version (4.x) of THR.

   ## Configuration Parameters
   <ul>
   <li><i>Hostname</i>